Love Of Paws is reader-supported. When you purchase through one of our links we may earn a commission.

 The primary reason a cat is going to scratch your carpet is because they have nothing better to scratch.
 Cats need to keep their nails trimmed, and they are choosing your carpet.
 Try getting them a cat tree or a cat scratching post to help them with that.

 When cats feel like they truly have an area of their own, they stay there because it helps them to feel safe.
-Picking up a cat tree with ample sisal will do wonders for your cats mental and physical health as it helps them to remain more active, gives them a safe space to help with anxiety, and most importantly, gives them room to scratch things you want them to scratch.
+Picking up a cat tree with ample sisal will do wonders for your cats mental and physical health as it helps them to remain more active, gives them a safe space to help with anxiety (CBD is a great way to treat anxiety in cats as well), and most importantly, gives them room to scratch things you want them to scratch.

 Get Them Scratching Pads